-Mary Theroux, Vice President of the California-based libertarian Independent Institute (and wife of the president and founder, David Theroux), blames Jews for the death of Jesus.
-Her organization encourages readers to purchase books such as "How Christianity Led to Freedom, Capitalism, and Western Success" -- which asserts that the world would be a "dark ages" had followers of Jesus remained Jewish -- and "The Israel Lobby and U.S. Foreign Policy".
-Of course, you would be remiss if you didn't purchase "The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering" at the Independent Institute website, cited by the Independent Institute as both a "worthwhile read" and "a valuable reference".
+Mary Theroux, Vice President of the California-based libertarian Independent Institute (and wife of its president and founder, David Theroux), blames Jews for the death of Jesus in an article entitled "Easter Lessons, Revisited".
+Her organization encourages readers to purchase books such as "How Christianity Led to Freedom, Capitalism, and Western Success" by neo-confederate Thomas Woods, which asserts that the world would be a "dark ages" had followers of Jesus remained Jewish.
+The Independent Institute website also encourages its readers to purchase "The Israel Lobby and U.S. Foreign Policy" and "The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering", which they refer to as a "worthwhile read" and "a valuable reference".

 The Ron Paul Movement and Anti-Semitism

 Savvy readers already know about Ron Paul's long-time ties to neo-Nazis and Holocaust deniers.
-It's no surprise, then, that the movement surrounding him has the same ties and conspiratorial ideas about Jews and Judaism.
+It's no surprise, then, that the movement surrounding him promotes the same age-old propaganda about Jews and Israel.
 But the real question, asked by The New Republic's James Kirchick in 2011, is "Why Don't Libertarians Care About Ron Paul's Bigoted Newsletters?"
 Kirchick concludes that "the benefit of indulging in" the idea that the U.S. is on the verge of bankruptcy and collapse "is that it sets the stage for the arrival of a savior".
 Each libertarian think-tank, organization, or politician are setting themselves up to save the day.
-Conspiracy theories about the Federal Reserve, the bankers, Israel, and the Jewish Elders of Zion help fuel the narrative that the world is collapsing around us.
+Fake conspiracy theories about the Federal Reserve, Jewish Elders of Zion, and evil bankers assist libertarian leaders in their narrative that the world is collapsing around us.

-All of the individuals and organizations mentioned in this article have actively promoted Congressman Ron Paul, in spite of -- or perhaps because of -- his anti-Semitism.
+All of the individuals and organizations mentioned actively promoted Congressman Ron Paul, in spite of -- or more likely because of -- his anti-Semitism.
 It is no surprise, then, that each of these elements of anti-Jewishness in the "liberty movement" are working together.

 The Libertarian Party and Anti-Semitism